startyourday60/AnteBeotC-ExampleApp/README.md

 # AnteBeotCSharpExampleApp
-idh license - so... is archived. not active anymore
+idh license - so... (visual studio) is archived. not active anymore